clojure-finance/HKU-TDLEG-website/content/md/pages/home.md

   Contributor: ZHANG Wenkai

   Developing a website can be hard, but tools make it easier.
 In this project, a static website development tool based on Clojure, ```Cryogen```, will be used to develop the HKU-TDLEG website.
 The contributor will explore the features and advantages of Cryogen, and try to develop a professional blog website recording the progress of all contributors' work.
 [Details can be found here.](/pages-output/ZHANG-Wenkai)

-To access detailed posts, please go to [content](/pages-output/content) for posts sorted by authors' name or [archives](/archives) for posts sorted by publishing time.